freeprogs/sakhenhan/README.md

 ## Requirements

-This extension has tested in Mozilla Firefox 66.0.5 .
+This extension has tested in Mozilla Firefox 66.0.5 and Mozilla Firefox 76.0.1 .

 ## Building